postmanlabs/labs-docs/src/pages/docs/running-collections/viewing-scheduled-collection-runs.md

 ### Test results

-Select **Test Results** to get more detailed information on your tests, including which passed or failed, the response codes, and the response times.
+Select a bar in the graph and select **Test Results** to get more detailed information on that run's tests, including which passed or failed, the response codes, and the response times.

 [![test results](https://assets.postman.com/postman-docs/v10/scr-view-test-results-v10.jpg)](https://assets.postman.com/postman-docs/monitor-view-test-results0.jpg)

 ### Console log

-Select **Console Log** to view scheduled collection run details along with the [`console.log`](/docs/sending-requests/troubleshooting-api-requests/) statements that run as part of your pre-request and test scripts.
-Run details specify the various stages of a scheduled collection run such as preparing run, running, rerunning, and the run result, along with error and test failure information.
+Select a bar in the graph and select **Console Log** to view details about the run and the [`console.log`](/docs/sending-requests/troubleshooting-api-requests/) statements that run as part of your pre-request and test scripts.
+Run details specify the various stages of a collection run such as preparing run, running, rerunning, and the run result, along with error and test failure information.
 Selecting a request in the Console Log will open it in a tab, allowing you to review and edit the request as needed.

 [![console log](https://assets.postman.com/postman-docs/v10/scr-view-console-log-v10.jpg)](https://assets.postman.com/postman-docs/v10/scr-view-console-log-v10.jpg)

-You can use this console to both troubleshoot issues and learn more about an individual run's behavior.
+You can use this console to troubleshoot issues and learn more about an individual run's behavior.